mattheworiordan/ably-cli/packages/react-web-cli/README.md

 ## Session Resumption

 When `resumeOnReload` is enabled, the terminal will store the session ID in `sessionStorage` and attempt to resume the session after a page reload.
 This allows for a seamless experience when navigating away and back to the page.

+## Split-Screen Mode

+When `enableSplitScreen` is set to `true`, the component displays a split icon in the top-right corner of the terminal.
+Clicking this icon splits the view into two independent terminal sessions side by side.

+Features of split-screen mode:

+- Two completely independent terminal sessions sharing the same credentials
+- Each terminal has its own tab with a close button
+- Both terminals resize automatically to maintain optimal layout
+- Status and connection management happens independently for each terminal
+- Close either terminal to return to single-pane mode

+The feature is designed for developers who need to run multiple commands simultaneously, such as subscribing to a channel in one pane while publishing to it in another.

 ## Setting Up a Terminal Server